DarlingtonAlban/Darlington_Portfolio/README.md

 5. Used text to column function to correct date with error.
 6. Used trim fuction to remove unecessary spaces in the data.

-### Explanatory Data Analysis
+### Exploratory Data Analysis

-EDA involve exploring the sales data to answer key questions, such as:
+EDA involve exploring the HR data to answer key questions, such as:

+- Which department has the most employees?
-- What is the overall sales trend?
+- What is the number of candidates recruited each year?
-- What products are the top sellers?
-- What are the peak sales period?
-- What region made the most sales?
+- What is the number of employees according to their marital status?
-- What segment of the customer was sales made the most?
+- What is the ratings of the employee according to their perfomance score?
-- What was the most used shipment mode for sales?
+- Which gender has the most employeed
-- What state made the most sales?
+- Which state has the most employees?

 ### Data Analysis

 ```sql